BE6057 - Toxicology (2022/23)

 1. Demonstrate an appreciation of how biochemistry underpins an understanding of pathological processes and treatment strategies.

-The module will be assessed by means of a comprehension exercise (60% of the overall mark)and an unseen exam (90 minutes duration ;40% of the overall mark).
+The module will be assessed by means of a comprehension exercise mark)and an seen exam.

 To pass the module, students need to achieve a minimum aggregate mark of 40%.
 There will be an attendance requirement for the practical sessions.
 If the module is passed on reassessment, then the maximum mark awarded will be 40%.